theresalca/Module-2-draft/docs/week1-exploratory.md

 ## Exploratory Measurements

+The exploratory measurements can be a fun part of the experimental process.
+You get to play around with your setup and make some observations!
+You can really let your curiosity and creativity guide you in this part of the experimental process.

+For your exploratory measurements in Module 1, we would like you to do the following:

++ Perform a single measurement to check that you are getting a reasonable answer

++ Get an understanding of the repeatability of your measurement

++ Perform a preliminary test of your hypothesis

++ Check other factors that might affect your measurement (this is where you get to play!)

+The steps below guide you through these four items, and provide links to important concepts (so please follow along carefully).
+Make sure you are recording your exploratory observations as you go so that you have a record of them.

 #### 1. Perform a Single Measurement

 Usually one of the first exploratory steps is to use your equipment to take a single measurement.
 We want to make sure that our measurement (in this case, $$\theta_c$$) will lead to a reasonable value of the calculated quantity we are trying to obtain ($$\mu_s$$).
 We also want to get a sense of the resolution of our measurement device and how that will affect the uncertainty measured in the calculated quantity.
-These steps will guide you through this process:

 + Place the block on the ramp and slowly raise the ramp while keeping an eye on the plane inclination measurement on the phyphox app.
 Record in the spreadsheet the value of the angle you observe just before slipping (in other words, perform a single measurement of $$\theta_c$$).